Who We Are

 The RiverWinds are a dynamic, down-to-earth couple with a well-grounded enthusiasm for life.
 Both survivors of their own personal Trail of Tears, the RiverWinds are resilient overcomers that focus on forgiveness, reconciliation, and love.
 Steeped in creativity, art, science, history, and culture, their exotic flavor of life is palatable to people of all ages and walks of life.

-Chief Joseph RiverWind is a documented Arawak Taino from his home island of Boriken (Puerto Rico).
-He was appointed by his Tribal Council as a Taino Peace Chief, serves his people as the Ambassador of the Descendants of Puerto Rico's First Nations.
+Chief Joseph RiverWind is a documented Arawak Taino from the island of his birth Boriken (Puerto Rico).
+He was appointed by his Tribal Council as a Taino Peace Chief in 2014 and he serves his people as the Ambassador of the Descendants of Puerto Rico's First Nations.
 He is also representing his people as a voting member of the National Congress of American Indians in Washington D.C.
 Joseph is also of Sephardic Jewish (Bnei-Anusim) ancestry from Northern Spain whose ancestors fled the Inquisition.
 He is an honorably discharged U.S. Army Active Duty and National Guard veteran having been deployed on humanitarian missions.

-Dr. Laralyn RiverWind is the official Ambassador and enrolled member of the Georgia Tribe of Eastern Cherokee; a State Recognized Tribe: Georgia House Bill No. 265 & codified as OCGA 44-12-300.
-She also Represents the Georgia Tribe of Eastern Cherokee at the National Congress of American Indians in Washington, D.C. as a voting member.
-Dr. RiverWind embraces her cultural heritage as a way of life and enjoys sharing it with others.
-She is a diplomat, Indigenous rights activist, and advocate for cultural preservation of language, culture, and arts of First Nations people.
+Dr. Laralyn RiverWind is an enrolled member of the Georgia Tribe of Eastern Cherokee; a State Recognized Tribe.
+She is a voting member of the National Congress of American Indians in Washington, D.C.
+Dr. RiverWind embraces both sides of her cultural heritage as a way of life and enjoys sharing it with others.
+She is a diplomat, Indigenous rights activist, and advocate for the cultural preservation of language, culture, and arts of First Nations people.

 A RESPECT FOR EDUCATION